jacobabrennan/project_mustard/readme.md

   * Any temporary "wrapper" code should be placed at the top of the file under its own main header, to be easily identified and removed / refactored.

 ## Code Conventions
-Other Best Practices
+The following are some other code conventions followed in this project.
+They're listed here to help you understand the project, not to limit how you write code.
+Write code first, it can be edited later.
   * Use camelCase for variable names.
   * In objects that will be further derived, variables which cannot be configured by sub types should be grouped together and marked.
   * Sometimes it's necessary to create a variable which is used by only one method in one place.
 In these cases, prefix the variable with a single underscore.
 Where possible, refactor these cases.
   * Never use single letter variable names in type definitions.
   * It's ok not to comment your code as you write it, but as soon as you go back later to fix or edit it, then you should start to:
     * Break procs into logical segments marked by comments.
 Even just //
     * Move related code into marked headers.
 Even a single odd proc

 # Program Structure